ZentaChain/Zentachain/README.md

 # Zentachain

 Zentachain is a privacy-based project that focuses on communication and data storage.
 Original and effective solutions are provided for security and data ownership problems.
-Zentachain is an open-source project and objects to fill the gap between decentralized networks, cloud services such as IPFS, dynamic routing, and mesh-networking.
+Zentachain is an open-source project and aims to bridge the gap between decentralized networks, cloud services such as IPFS, dynamic routing, and mesh-networking.

-Zentachain encourages users to support the Zentanetwork and increases security by rewarding users who support the network with native cryptocurrency CHAIN.
-The purpose of is to provide people and companies a way to stay safe without fear of eavesdropping, spying, or getting their data.
-User privacy, confidentiality, and freedom of communication are the top priority for Zentachain.
+Zentachain rewards users who support the Zentanetwork with native cryptocurrency CHAIN and encourages users to support the network.
+It provides people and companies with a way to stay safe without having to worry about eavesdropping or spying.
+Privacy, confidentiality, and freedom of communication are Zentachain's top priorities.

 Zentachain uses hybrid encryption within its products, employing multiple encryptions to ensure the security of data and communications.
-Zentalk will not just be an ordinary messenger application as knowing it today.
+Zentalk is not just a messenger application as it exists today.
 Zentalk offers the possibility to communicate in a wide range between offline and offline.
-So users can communicate with each other even if there is no internet connection.
+As a result, communication is possible even if Internet access is not available.

 ## Zentanetwork

-Zentanetwork is a forkless Proof of Stake consensus for communication and data storage.
+The Zentanetwork is designed to enable offline communication in the Zentameshnet.
+The ecosystem contains all the necessary technologies to create and host scalable decentralized databases, distributed services and p2p decentralized communications.

 [Zentanetwork](https://docs.zentachain.io/zentanetwork)

 ## Katsuminetwork

-Katsumi is a network of the Zentachain project it uses the same code as the Zentanetwork (CHAIN).
-The purpose of the Katsumi is to be a pure community-driven network also known as the early phase network to analyze the future of Zentanetwork, through experimentation.
+Zentachain's Katsumi network uses the same code as the Zentachain project.
+In an early phase of Zentanetwork, Katsumi's mission is to be a community-driven network to analyze the future of Zentachain.

 [Katsuminetwork](https://docs.zentachain.io/katsuminetwork)